BirchKwok/lynsedb/docs/client.md

 Parameter behavior is the same for local and HTTP Python clients:

+- New collections default to `default_index="FLAT-IP"`.
+The index is built lazily after the first primary vector write so collections with inferred dimensions can still be created without specifying `dim`, and the default inner-product metric is explicit.
 - `n_clusters` is used only by IVF index modes.
 Passing it to Flat, PQ, RaBitQ, PolarVec, HNSW, or DiskANN modes is allowed and ignored.
 - `nprobe` controls IVF partitions and HNSW search breadth.
 Flat, PQ, RaBitQ,